STOCK MARKET AND FINANCIAL REVOLUTION

 The proliferation of various technological products as a result of the industrial revolution also influenced the development of the global stock exchange.

+Electronic systems became a luxury facility that played a major role in every stock transaction.
 The Nasdaq system pioneered the application of this electronic system to stock trading in the 1970s.

 Continuing in the 1990s, the rapid development of internet technology at that time also changed the working patterns of the stock market.

+Capital owners could now access the stock market more easily through an online platform.
 This situation triggered a surge in the number of investors entering the stock market business.

 Although their businesses were still in their infancy, many company owners also joined in selling their shares on the stock exchange.